paul1956/CareLink/README.md

   Update data more frequently
   Improve display for 780G when no data is available

+  New in 3.5.1.6
+  Pump message Clean up
+  Lock tables while updating to prevent crash

   New in 3.5.1.3
   Another memory leak fix